luis-ffe/minital/README.md

 #### Run the client acording to the rules.
 <code>./client</code> \
 <code>./client_bonus</code> \
--this will give you further instructions for correct use. \
+this will give you further instructions for correct use.

 ## Explanation